phillipSloan/ComputationalLogic/Readme.md

 However, in this case, clearly "Is donald happy?" should have an answer as we know that Donald is not happy.
 To remedy this, we add an extra step in the question answering process to check if the negative of a query can be proven.

-This requires modification of prove_question/2, prove_question/3 and explain_question within prolog_engine.pl
+This requires modification of prove_question/2, prove_question/3 and explain_question to duplicate the first check but with the negative version of the query.

 ```
 %%% Main question-answering engine adapted from nl_shell.pl %%%